-For their individual plans, business owners need to consult with their tax professional to ensure they have a cost-effective plan and are utilizing any tax deductions they can receive from it, he says.
+For their individual plans, CPAs suggest business owners need to consult with their tax professional to ensure they have a cost-effective plan and are utilizing any tax deductions they can receive from it.

 3. How do I handle the unknown?

 Thorson with the Iowa Society of CPAs says the association has advised its members to deduct as many expenses as possible in 2017 with the expectation that tax rates will be reduced in 2018.

 Two examples of this would be paying bills on Dec.
 31 instead of Jan.
 1, or prepaying bills when possible, or making large purchases by the end of 2017 rather than waiting until the next year, he says.